pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Adjetivos, Advérbios e Resolução de Provas.md

 métodos
 corretos de resolução de problemas.

-Item.
 22. Analise a seguinte frase:

 " lf computers were infínitely fast, any correct method for solving a problem would do."